einsteinly/CAUV_old_software/auv/readme-auv.txt

 In order of importance and relevance:

-scripting/	- python scripts to control the high-level actions of the AUV, also
+scripting/	- python scripts to control the high-level actions of the AUV common/		- library used by c++ programs to talk to the messaging system:
-              contains the c++ (boost-python) for the python access to the messaging system. common/		- library used by c++ programs to talk to the messaging system: provides some other common utilities control/	- low-level control program: this program runs PID controllers and communicates in real-time to the Main Control Board img-pipeline/	- image processing pipeline code, see img-pipeline/nodes/ for how to add a new type of image processing operation python-module/  - python module used by scripting/ sonar/		- sonar library and standalone application for testing pinger/		- code for hydrophone communication / processing (unknown state?) debug/		- debug output library
+              provides some other common utilities control/	- low-level control program: this program runs PID controllers and communicates in real-time to the Main Control Board img-pipeline/	- image processing pipeline code, see img-pipeline/nodes/ for how to add a new type of image processing operation python-module/  - python module used by scripting: contains the c++ (boost-python) for the python access to the messaging system. sonar/		- sonar library and standalone application for testing pinger/		- code for hydrophone communication / processing (unknown state?) debug/		- debug output library